 And as a direct consequence of this: how many presents do they end up each?
 3 or more?
 5 or more?
 Plus presents from the grandparents and stocking fillers.

-I mean I love spoiling my family at Christmas but we might have just gone a little too far with the number of presents.
-I normally not the one to use the “when I was a child” line too often – but in this case, it’s probably appropriate, because yes, we did get one present each from parents.
+I mean I love spoiling my family at Christmas.
+But we might have just gone a little too far with the number of presents.
+I normally not the one to use the “when I was a child” line too often.
+But in this case, it’s probably appropriate.
+Because yes, we did get one present each from our parents.

-Because in Hungary Baby Jesus brings the presents and not Santa/Father Christmas as he visits on the 6th of December – but my family is not religious, for me, the presents were from my parents from the beginning of times.
-And we children made handmade gifts for them.
+In Hungary, Baby Jesus brings the presents and not Santa/Father Christmas, as he visits on the 6th of December.
+But my family is not religious, so for me, the presents were from my parents ever since I can remember.
+And we children made handmade gifts for our parents.

-And then we haven’t even added the presents from grandparents and family (still, Father Christmas, so the children don’t even know that’s from them), plus the stocking fillers.
+And then we haven’t even added the presents from the children’s grandparents and family (still, Father Christmas, so the children don’t even know that’s from them).
+Plus the stocking fillers!

-The fact that some of them are second hand doesn’t matter.
+The fact that some of them are second hand doesn’t matter of course.

 I’ll do better next year.

-How did you do with presents this year?
+How did you do with your Christmas presents this year?